 Free CFA Level II Ethical and Professional Standards Practice Questions

-Master ethical and professional standards for CFA Level II.
-Questions test application of the Code and Standards to complex real-world scenarios involving research, trading, and client relationships.
+Ethical and professional standards on the CFA Level II exam tests application of the Code and Standards to complex scenarios involving research objectivity, insider trading, and client relationship management.
+Weighted 10-15% (CFA Institute).

 Sample Questions